RepoDynamics/PyPackIT/docs/website/source/manual/control/options/project/intro/keywords.md

   - repository template
 :::

+## Usage
-These keywords are used in the `keywords` metadata of your package, and by default, the `topics` section of your GitHub repository, displayed under the `About` section.
+Keywords are used in the `keywords` metadata of your package, and by default, the `topics` section of your GitHub repository, displayed under the `About` section.
 While PyPA doesn't impose any restrictions on the keywords, GitHub requires that each keyword only contains 50 or less ASCII alphanumeric characters and hyphens.